Call Us Today

 Can Changes Be Made To An Estate Plan At Any Time?

 In most cases, for a healthy adult, an estate planning change can always be made.
 The main issue where you cannot change your estate plans is related to your mental capacity and the language of the documents you’ve previously created.
 If you create something that’s irrevocable and does not give you the ability to exercise a power of appointment, then your ability to change that document can be very limited.
 Also, under the law, if you do not understand the nature of what you’re signing, then you are unable to change your documents.
-This can be subject to court disputes and litigation.
+This can be subject to court disputes.

 Can Someone Change Their Children As Power Of Attorney?